Insurance-Recognized Holistic Care: The Future of Accessible Wellness

 Why Insurance Recognition Matters for Holistic Practitioners

-Insurance recognition can change that:
+Insurance recognition can help solve these problems:

 • Expands Access: Many clients want holistic care but cannot afford consistent out-of-pocket sessions.
 Insurance eligibility allows practitioners to serve those who would otherwise be excluded, including clients managing chronic conditions, families, and older adults.